Historical models of the Solar System: Platonic geocentrism

-Around 360 BCE when Plato wrote in his Timaeus his idea to account for the motions.
-He claimed that circles and spheres were the preferred shape of the universe and that the Earth was at the centre and the stars forming the outermost shell, followed by planets, the Sun and the Moon.
+Around 360 BCE Plato wrote in his Timaeus his idea to account for the motions; he claimed that circles and spheres were the preferred shape of the universe and that the Earth was at the centre and the stars forming the outermost shell, followed by planets, the Sun and the Moon.
 This is the so-called geocentric model.

 In Plato's cosmogony, the demiurge gave the primacy to the motion of Sameness and left it undivided; but he divided the motion of Difference in six parts, to have seven unequal circles.
 He prescribed these circles to move in opposite directions, three of them with equal speeds, the others with unequal speeds, but always in proportion.
 These circles are the orbits of the heavenly bodies: the three moving at equal speeds are the Sun, Venus and Mercury, while the four moving at unequal speeds are the Moon, Mars, Jupiter and Saturn.
 The complicated pattern of these movements is bound to be repeated again after a period called a 'complete' or 'perfect' year.

 So, Plato arranged these celestial orbs in the order (outwards from the center): Moon, Sun, Venus, Mercury, Mars, Jupiter, Saturn, and fixed stars, with the fixed stars located on the celestial sphere.
 However, this did not suffice to explain the observed planetary motion.